sanhernandezmon/Quantopian-unal-challenge/README.md

 # Quantopian-unal-challenge
-Here is the final notebook of oour submition
+Here is the final notebook of our submition